02 Nov Respect Is a Two-Way Street

 When we want to get the best out of people, how should we approach them?
 Like a corporal shouting orders, or a coach who can empathize and guide?

-The next time you approach the design of an elearning program, stop and consider who will be using it.
+The next time you approach the design of an automated coaching program, stop and consider who will be using it.
 How does the content, style and tone of the learning material resonate with them?
 How can you acknowledge and build on what they already know?
 A little respect can go a long way.